cottonpup/obsidian-vault/_Drawer/English Shadowing 유진.md

 ---

 https://youtu.be/fdQn0aFqoGQ?si=JLVTh-dQ5h-K3nhk

-hi everyone welcome to my video

-this week I'm wanting to film a what I eat in a week video I haven't done this in a very very long time but I've been wanting to because I know that it's one of your favorites on my channel that I do as a series but I can't even call it a series anymore because the last time I've done this was like two years ago but I just got back from my trip from New York City and it's **if anything** this week is a perfect week for me to film this because I know I'm gonna want to eat at home
+- I haven't done this **in a very very long time** but I've been wanting to
+- I just got back from my trip from New York City and it's **if anything** this week is a perfect week for me to film this

-although I like to cook **I don't like going above and beyond to cook because the cleaning up process just traumatizes terrorizes me** so all of these are gonna be pretty simple and also I am in my friend's house for the next month or so so that's why you're seeing an unfamiliar kitchen
+- although I like to cook **I don't like going above and beyond to cook because the cleaning up process just traumatizes terrorizes me**. so all of these are gonna be pretty simple and also I am in my friend's house for the next month or so.
+- so that's why **you're seeing an unfamiliar kitchen**
-I need to start a **apartment hunting** soon so I will have my own space very very soon but until then you're getting this View
+- I need to start a **apartment hunting** soon so I will have my own space very very soon but until then you're getting this View

-**as soon as I landed in LAX first thing that I did was go to the grocery store** I went to Trader Joe's **because we love pushing off like our daily errands when we come back from vacation**
+- **as soon as I landed in LAX, first thing that I did was go to the grocery store**
+- I went to Trader Joe's **because we love pushing off like our daily errands when we come back from vacation**

-but that is the thing that we need to do the most because we need food to eat we're going back to our normal routine and we can't not have food in our kitchen so I'm so proud that I did that so now I have food to cook with the menu that we're making for breakfast today is I'm trying to **recreate this menu that I had at Ruby's Ruby's is one of my favorite Cafe** in New York City and they have this breakfast bowl that's quite simple so I feel like I can recreate it and **I purposely bought all the ingredients that I'm going to need for this so that I can read it so I'm going to defrost and heat up this edamame**
+- but that is the thing that we need to do the most because we need food to eat
+- the menu that we're making for breakfast today is I'm trying to **recreate this menu that I had at Ruby's Ruby's is one of my favorite Cafe** in New York City and they have this breakfast bowl that's quite simple so I feel like I can recreate it and **I purposely bought all the ingredients that I'm going to need for this so that I can read it so I'm going to defrost and heat up this edamame**

-next we have to make a **poached egg**
-I have never made a poached egg in my life
+- next we have to make a **poached egg** I have never made a poached egg in my life

-some vinegar
-then I have that egg right here and I'm gonna drop that in
-**why is it not clumping together** we have **micro greens** which is **my favorite way to get my greens in here**

-and lastly this is a different approach from the Ruby's
+- then I have that egg right here and I'm gonna drop that in. **why is it not clumping together.** we have **micro greens** which is **my favorite way to get my greens in here**. and lastly this is a different approach from the Ruby's

-because they use a different type of cheese but I just got cottage cheese because I've been seeing a lot of recipes go around with cottage cheese on Tik Tok and **they're also a really good source of protein**
+- because they use a different type of cheese but I just got cottage cheese because I've been seeing a lot of recipes go around with cottage cheese on Tik Tok and **they're also a really good source of protein**

-so they look like this I'm just gonna do like a scoop and mix it in with my edamame
+- so they look like this I'm just gonna do like a scoop and mix it in with my edamame

-**let me look back on the photo to see if I did this right. pretty much.
-I killed it.**

-**this is the picture I think one thing I do need to do for the visual is to open this poached egg and see if I did it right**
+- **let me look back on the photo to see if I did this right. pretty much.
+I killed it.** **this is the picture I think one thing I do need to do for the visual is to open this poached egg and see if I did it right**

-just gotta add salt on top of the egg as well and some pepper

-and **the best way to eat this is take the toast I'm gonna lay down some avocado** first like a little avocado toast I'm gonna add the cottage cheese and edamame and some egg some prosciutto and on top of that, some of the greens
+- just gotta add salt on top of the egg as well and some pepper and **the best way to eat this is take the toast I'm gonna lay down some avocado** first like a little avocado toast I'm gonna add the cottage cheese and edamame and some egg some prosciutto and on top of that, some of the greens

 oh my god hot sauce